-This is discussed in detail above in the Importance of the measure section.
-This measure has importance as a descriptor of the process of care and as an important check to assess the potential for gaming in relationship to the proximal outcome measures in this measure set.
-The use of Expert Panels has been demonstrated to be useful in measure development and health care evaluation, including for children (18).
+Please see discussion and literature summaries presented elsewhere, as well as information in Section VI.
+The use of Expert Panels has been demonstrated to be useful in measure development and health care evaluation, including for children (17).
 And practitioners have been identified as a resource for researchers in developing and revising measures, since they are on the frontlines working with the populations who often become research participants.
-Involving practitioners can assist researchers in the creation of measures that are appropriate and easily administered (19).
+Involving practitioners can assist researchers in the creation of measures that are appropriate and easily administered (18).
 The validity of our work has benefited from our use of a formal method, a pragmatic adaptation of the CAPQuaM 360 degree method.
 The method as adapted to the perinatal measures was specifically designed to develop valid and reliable measures in the face of pragmatic epistemological uncertainty.
 That is, recognizing that practice extends well beyond the research base, we designed this method to allow us to develop reliable and valid state of the science measures, in part by explicitly modeling and accounting for uncertainties in the measure development, in part by the conceptualization and implementation of a Boundary Guideline (see below).
-We have shared and refined this approach in a number of venues including within the PQMP, comprised of the various PQMP AHRQ-CMS CHIPRA Centers of Excellence, the state

-PQMP participants, and AHRQ and CMS participants.
+We have shared and refined this approach in a number of venues including within the PQMP, comprised of the various PQMP AHRQ-CMS CHIPRA Centers of Excellence, the state PQMP participants, and AHRQ and CMS participants.
 All presentations have invited dialogue and feedback.
 This work has been similarly presented at a number of Grand Rounds / weekly conferences in the New York-New Jersey area as well was to national/international audiences including the Bioethics, and children's health services community.
 These latter venues include: